huscar120/xmrig-ubuntu-service/README.md

 5. sudo nano /opt/xmrig/build/config.json
 6. Copy data into config.json

-You can use systemcl comands to start, stop and enable xmrig daemon.
+You can use systemctl comands to start, stop and enable xmrig daemon.

 For more information feel free to contact us with the following email felipe@omegahost.cl